 Microneedling is one of many treatments available to reduce fine lines, wrinkles, hyperpigmentation, enhance collagen and elastin production toreverse signs of ageing.
 Call for a consultation, to assess which treatment is suitable, in your case.

 Microneedling can be used in medicine for a wide number of purposes and treatments.
 Whenever there is trauma to the body, a process is initiated to minimise the damage and repair the damage.
 During this process, a number of important substances are released to trigger repair and healing.

 Depending on which area of the skin and what conditions are treated, Microneedling can induce controlled trauma/injury, which stimulates the skin’s own capacity to heal itself.
 An important part of this repair process, is the activation of collagen and elastin production.
 This leads to a range of beneficial effects, including filling in of fine lines, a more plump and glowing skin for a youthful look.

 What conditions are suitable for Microneedling?

 Microneedling can be used for a number of conditions, including the following:

-- Vampire facial (without injecting PRP or HA into the skin)
+- Dracula facial (without injecting PRP or HA into the skin)

-- Vampire facelift (with injection of PRP or HA into the skin)
+- Dracula facelift (with injection of PRP or HA into the skin)

 - Reducing wrinkles and fine lines